AdobeDocs/experience-manager-cloud-service.en/help/operations/additional-publish-regions.md

 >[!NOTE]
 >
 >This feature is currently only available for AEM Sites.
 It also cannot be applied sandbox programs.
+In addition, please be aware that Additional Publish Regions require your program to be updated to AEM release version 10912 or higher.

 ## Scenarios {#scenarios}